US-China Tariff War 2025: What Indian Importers Must Know Now

 The US has imposed additional tariffs ranging from 10% to 145% on Chinese imports across key categories including electronics, machinery, textiles, and consumer goods.
 China has retaliated with counter-tariffs of 84% to 125% on American products.
 These moves are reshuffling global supply chains, and Indian businesses are caught in the crossfire — facing higher input costs, delayed shipments, and renewed scrutiny on transshipment practices.

 The tariff war has created unprecedented congestion in sea freight consolidation services connecting Chinese ports to India.
-With major carriers rerouting vessels to accommodate shifting US trade patterns, LCL shipping from China to India is experiencing significant delays and rate volatility.
+With major carriers rerouting vessels to accommodate shifting US trade patterns, is experiencing significant delays and rate volatility.

 Consolidation warehouses in Shanghai, Shenzhen, and Ningbo now report 30% longer processing times for consolidated LCL shipments destined for Indian ports.
 This particularly affects small and medium importers who rely on sea freight consolidation to manage cash flow, as they typically cannot fill full containers (FCL) and depend on LCL shipping flexibility between China and India.